The greatest Champions League semi-finals?

 2018/19

-Lionel Messi struck twice in a Camp Nou procession – a comeback from three down after a semi-final first leg had never happened before.
-Liverpool, not averse to making history, had other ideas.
+Lionel Messi netted twice in a Camp Nou procession – and a comeback from three down after a semi-final first leg had never happened before.
+Liverpool, not averse to such challenges, had other ideas.
 Divock Origi started and finished the scoring in the second leg with a Georginio Wijnaldum double in between.
 "I said to the boys before the game that it was impossible – but because it was them, they had a chance," said Klopp.
 It was one of the most astonishing turnarounds... until the following night.

 Tottenham 0-1 Ajax